iqss-research/ReadMeV1/README.md

 More documentation can be found at: http://gking.harvard.edu/files/gking/files/readme.pdf

-A second version of this software can be found at https://github.com/iqss-research/readme-software
+A related software package can be found at https://github.com/iqss-research/readme-software

 ## Example